 We are a diverse society with an equally diverse learning population.
 Students arrive at school with varying degrees of knowledge and capabilities.
 Providing a safe learning environment is the first step in laying a solid educational foundation.

 As any kindergarten teacher can tell you, some students walk in on the first day with the ability to read while others have never seen a letter.
 Some students can add, subtract and multiply numbers, while others have not yet learned to count.

 Teachers are tasked with meeting all students where they are at and helping them grow and achieve their goals.
 This learning journey can be fraught with obstacles and hurdles depending on the individual student.
-In addition, some students are very self-aware of their ability levels when compared to their peers.
+The importance of a safe learning environment cannot be understated in welcoming love of education.

 This awareness can be a barrier to that student’s freedom to explore freely in the academic setting.
 They do not want to lack the skills and confidence when they compare themselves to their peers.

-So the question becomes: How can we break down these barriers and allow students to feel safe and secure in their learning environment so that they thrive?
+So the question becomes: How can we break down these barriers and provide a safe learning environment where they feel comfortable so that they thrive?